AppliedEnergistics/Applied-Energistics-2/API.md

 ## Grids and Nodes

-AE2's core systems work by building grids from grid nodes that are created and owned by ingame objects such as tile entities or parts.
+AE2's core systems work by building grids from grid nodes that are created and owned by ingame objects such as block entities or parts.
 Grids are never created directly.
 They form and disband automatically by creating grid nodes, and connecting or disconnecting them.